You are invited to participate in our 52nd Annual National Association for Workforce Improvement conference in Honolulu, Hawaii,

-Our 2015 Annual Conference was held in Saratoga Springs, NY.
+Our 2016 Annual Conference was held in Mystic, CT.

-Please see the Annual Conference page for information about our 2015 conference.
+Please see the Annual Conference page for the Past NAWI conferences link for information about our 2016 conference and other past conferences.

 First passed in 1984, the Carl D. Perkins Career and Technical Education Act provides federal funding for CTE – or vocational – education across the country.